 Based on passages like these, it's understandable how the average Christian, reading the Bible at face value, with very limited knowledge of the historical context, often comes to the conclusion that the Pharisees were a unified group, deserving of condemnation.
-Unfortunately, this too often has fueled antisemitism among Christians, or in the very least has led many of them to look at the beliefs of their Jewish neighbors in an unfair and dismissive way.
+Unfortunately, this has led some Christians to become anti-Semitic or to look at the beliefs of their Jewish neighbors in an unfair and dismissive way.

-Of course, historically-informed Christian scholars have long been aware of the diversity of not only Judaism as a whole but also Pharisaism in particular.
+Historically-informed Christian scholars have long been aware of the diversity of Judaism as a whole and Pharisaism in particular.
 Within Pharisaism, the most obvious divide was between rabbis in the House of Hillel (roughly speaking, the more lenient/humane school) and the House of Shammai (roughly speaking, the stricter school).
 More importantly, as anyone who has studied early Jewish tradition knows, it is filled with debates and disagreements.
 While there certainly were matters in which the Pharisees and Judaism were unified (just as there are matters on which most Catholics or Evangelicals are unified), the use of the label "Pharisee" in the Christian vernacular isn't a very fair representation of the diverse reality of Pharisaism.

 Jesus himself was able to speak in a broader fashion because he was speaking to members of essentially the same camp.
-While Jesus many have introduced some novel theological revelation, his views aligned with mainstream Pharisaism in many key doctrines, like the belief in the resurrection and angels (see, for example, Acts 23:6-7).
-The difference between Jesus making statements about "Pharisees" compared modern Christians using "Pharisee" as an insult is like the difference between an American Evangelical Pastor critiquing American Evangelicalism on Twitter compared to a secular person using "Evangelical" as a insult.
+While Jesus may have introduced some novel theological revelation, his views aligned with mainstream Pharisaism in many key doctrines, like the belief in the resurrection and angels (see, for example, Acts 23:6-7).
+The difference between Jesus making statements about "Pharisees" compared modern Christians using "Pharisee" as an insult is like the difference between an American Evangelical Pastor critiquing American Evangelicalism in a sermon compared to a secular outsider using "Evangelical" as a insult on Twitter.

 While the Gospels often do speak in broad, unitary terms about "the Pharisees," they do occasionally hint at the diversity of the movement, particularly in its approach to Jesus.
-Although "the Pharisees" generally function as a unified group of antagonists, criticizing, questioning, and condemning Jesus' ministry, the Gospels also go out of their way to make note of a handful of Pharisees who supported or at least welcomed Jesus.
+Although "the Pharisees" generally function as a unified group of antagonists, criticizing, questioning, and condemning Jesus' ministry, the Gospels draw attention to a handful of Pharisees who supported or at least welcomed Jesus.
 The most famous example is Nicodemus, who appears to arc from being a seeker interested in Jesus in John 3 to an investigator who defends Jesus in John 7 to a secret supporter of Jesus in John 19.
-Joseph of Arimathea, while no longer as famous than Nicodemus, is notable for appearing in Matthew, Mark, Luke, and John.
+Joseph of Arimathea, while no longer as famous as Nicodemus, is notable for appearing in Matthew, Mark, Luke, and John.
 The Book of Acts also suggests that the early church was comprised of a significant number of Pharisees (Acts 15:5).

 When it comes to capturing the complex state of Pharisaism in first century Palestine, a long-form series like The Chosen has significant advantages over a one-off Jesus film.
 Most films simply don't have enough time to portray a diverse array of Pharisees.
 They have to dedicate most of their time to the main events of the Gospels and can't invest a lot of screen time in a bunch of side characters who won't really make a significant contribution to the main event of the story.
 This is why films tend to treat Pharisees as a unitary group of antagonists.
 By contrast, The Chosen has all the time it needs to develop a large cast of characters that represent various nuances of first century Pharisaism.